Ludovica Poliero

 Umbriano is a castle currently abandoned in the municipality of Ferentillo (Terni).
 Built on the Northside of Monte Sant'Angelo in 890 after the Saracen invasions in Umbria.
 The fort was in a dominant location and hard to attack.

-Ghost towns in italy: torre di Sperone (L’Aquila, Abruzzo)
+Ghost towns in italy: tower of Sperone (L’Aquila, Abruzzo)

 Sperone is a castle hamlet and is today in the municipality of Gioia Dei Marsi.
-Centuries ago, an ancient Roman garrison used to raise who supervised Passo Sparnasio, not far from here.
+Centuries ago, an ancient Roman garrison used to raise who supervised Passo Sparnasio, not far away.

 The hamlet took the name from two castles that made it: Sparnasio and Asino, from this Speron D'Asino.
-It was at an altitude of about 1250 meters and faced the valley; indeed, it was actually for this location to make it a strategic place.
-The strategy lost value when the area depopulated and lost its sentinel role, relegating it simply to the position of Balcony on the Marsica, thanks to its landscapes.
+It was at an altitude of about 1250 meters overlooking the valley; indeed, it was actually for this location to make it a strategic place.

 16. Castiglione (Rome, Lazio)